What is the Census? – Answers to FAQs

 In 1991, the Census date was moved to early August, after all mainland states changed from a three term to a four term school year with school holidays falling near the end of June.
 School holidays on, or close to, the Census date increase collection difficulties and reduce the quality of data obtained, as many people are absent from their usual place of residence.

-Is Census information about me private?Further information can be found in the Privacy and confidentiality page as well as in the 2011 Census Dictionary.
+Is Census information about me private?Further information can be found in the Privacy and confidentiality page.

 What topics are covered by the Census?Since the first national Census in 1911, the content of Censuses has changed.
 Some topics have been included in each Census since 1911, for example, age, marital status and religion, while others have been included or excluded depending on the importance of the topic at the time.
 Topics selected for a Census must have specific purposes which are of national importance.
 There must be a demonstrated need for the Census data for policy development, planning and program monitoring.
 Appendix 4 of How Australia Takes a Census, 2011 (cat. no. 2903.0) lists the Census topics that have been included in each Census from 1911 to 2011.
 Topical issues are covered in the Analytical articles, which highlight topics of interest that affect Australians.
 Articles will be released progressively, with the first articles using 2011 Census data to be released on 21 June 2012.
 A comprehensive list of 2011 Census analysis from a range of ABS publications will be available on the Analytical articles details page from 21 June 2012 and updated progressively.